A model for complex analytic equivariant elliptic cohomology from quantum field theory: Supermanifolds and superstacks

-\begin{ex} Let $\GL_1$ denote the presheaf whose value on~$S$ consists of automorphisms of the trivial line bundle on~$S$, i.e., isomorphisms $C^\infty(S)\to C^\infty(S)$ viewing $C^\infty(S)$ as a module over itself.
+\begin{ex} Let $\GL_1$ denote the presheaf whose value on~$S$ consists of automorphisms of the trivial line bundle on~$S$, i.e., automorphisms of $C^\infty(S)$ as a $C^\infty(S)$-module.
 Such automorphisms are simply invertible even functions